cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 CryptoLab aims to provide a total solution for staking on Polkadot/Kusama.

-We have already provided some tools on CryptoLab and also Telegram bots and accumulated regular users.
+We have already provided some tools on CryptoLab and also Telegram bots and have some regular users.
 It is time to polish the site and to work on providing a total solution on staking.

 There are four top-tier goals included in this propsal.